NorthernMan54/rtl_433_ESP/README.md

 `LOG_LEVEL` also controls the library's `logprintf` and `alogprintf` output.
 Set `-DLOG_LEVEL=0` (ArduinoLog's silent level) to suppress that diagnostic output completely.

+## ESP32 platform support

+The decoder task runs on core 0 for single-core ESP32 targets and core 1 for dual-core targets.
+ESP32-C5 custom SPI pin configurations use `FSPI`, matching the ESP32-C3 and ESP32-S3 configuration.
+PlatformIO support for the C5 depends on the selected Espressif platform and Arduino core; the library does not require a repository-wide compiler-warning override or custom linker flags.

 ### Vivint seed configuration